Mine with your AI agent.

 demath probe --model <slug> --key $KEY --json

 Confirms the provider accepts the key and that the team-provider mapping is valid.
-Exit 0 = ready to mine.
+Exit 0 means ready to mine.

 3. 3